-The frictional unemployment rate is the percentage of the total labor force that is voluntarily unemployed due to the workers’ decision to transition careers.
-The worker could be making a transition from one job to another or choosing to be temporarily unemployed, while looking for a job that better matches his/her skills, wage pay, location, and other factors.
-To calculate the rate, the total number of frictional unemployed workers is divided by the total labor force, then multiplied by 100 to get the percentage.
-The current, accurate figures for frictional unemployed workers and the total labor force can be obtained from the National Statistics Agency or the Bureau of Labor Statistics offices.
+The frictional unemployment rate is the percentage of the total labor force that is voluntarily unemployed due to workers’ decisions to transition careers.
+A worker could be making a transition from one job to another or choosing to be temporarily unemployed while looking for a job that better matches his/her skills, income needs, location, or other factors.
+To calculate the rate, the total number of frictional unemployed workers is divided by the total labor force, then multiplied by 100 to yield a percentage figure.
+The current, accurate figures for frictional unemployed workers and the total labor force can be obtained from the National Statistics Agency or the Bureau of Labor Statistics.

 What is the Structural Unemployment rate?

-The structural unemployment rate is the percentage of total labor force that is involuntarily unemployed due to mismatching skills, technological changes, business competitions, or government policies.
-The actual figures for the structural unemployed workers and the total labor force can be obtained from the National Statistics Agency or the Bureau of Labor Statistics offices.
+The structural unemployment rate is the percentage of the total labor force that is involuntarily unemployed due to mismatched skills, technological changes, business competition, or government policies.
+Figures for the structurally unemployed workers and the total labor force can be obtained from the National Statistics Agency or the Bureau of Labor Statistics.

 What are the Causes of High Cyclical Unemployment?

-Usually, cyclical unemployment starts to climb when the consumers’ demand for goods and services begins to decrease which results in a decline of business revenue and, in turn, prompts the company to lay-off workers to maintain profit margins.
-More often than not, the economic event that actually triggers this is a stock market crash.
-A faulty crash can cause a recession manifested by market panic and loss of confidence in the economy.
-A company’s net worth deteriorates as stock prices increase.
-Because of this, consumers delay purchases until market confidence is regained.
+Usually, cyclical unemployment starts to climb when consumers’ demand for goods and services begins to decrease.
+This, in turn, results in a decline of business revenue, which may prompt companies to lay-off workers to maintain profit margins.
+Often, the economic event that triggers such a cycle is a stock market crash.
+A market crash can cause a recession brought on by investor/consumer panic and loss of confidence in the economy.
+Consumers begin to delay purchases until market confidence is regained.

 How Does the Government Address the Issue of Cyclical Unemployment?

-The initial solution, taken by the government to solve the issue of climbing a cyclical unemployment rate, was to use the expansionary monetary policy.
-This policy is implemented by central banks, primarily to energize the economy.
+The initial solution taken by the government to solve the issue of climbing a cyclical unemployment rate is to use an expansionary monetary policy.
+This policy is implemented by the central banks to energize the economy.
 Central banks will create money to buy government securities from the market in order to lower interest rates and increase the money supply.
-These economic conditions will then trigger financial institutions to promote an increase in lending and to make the money supply more liquid to the public.
+These economic conditions will then, hopefully, trigger financial institutions to promote an increase in lending and to make the money supply more liquid.